demo14 of Im2mesh package

 We can use Gmsh to generate triangular or quadrilateral mesh.
 Please refer to 'Im2mesh_GUI Tutorial.pdf' and Gmsh manual about how to choose meshing parameters.
 Please refer to demo13 about the meanings of the following functions.

-[ phaseLoops, vertex, edge ] = bound2SurfaceLoop( boundsSimplified );
+[ phaseLoops, point, line ] = bound2SurfaceLoop( boundsSimplified );

 % setup parameters